ocf/ocfweb/ocfweb/docs/docs/staff/scripts/approve.md

   Copy the group's OID, as you will need it when running approve.

-* If the group is not a student group, the requester will need official letterhead giving them authority to create the account.
+* If the group is not a student group, the requester will need an official letterhead giving them authority to create the account.
 You will also need to check that the group doesn't already have an account using `checkacct`.